coffeedev2k/pfsense-backup/README.md

 pfsense autobackup

-autobackup tool for backup pfsense firewall router from linux computer to git repository
+autobackup tool for backup pfsense firewall router from linux computer to git repository this script get config(or many configs) from your pfsense and autocommit it to your security repository

 0) requirments: git(apt-get install git), pip(apt-get install pip),python(apt-get install python) BeautifulSoup4(pip install BeautifulSoup4)
 1)	create git repo with your own security requirements